 Advice on General Safety and Security for Tourists

-The overall crime rate is swat is very low however we recommend you that you shouldn’t be vigilant and should look after yourself as you would do in any other safe place in the world.
+The overall crime rate in swat is very low however we recommend that you shouldn’t be vigilant and should look after yourself as you would do in any other safe place in the world.
 Here are some safety tips for the tourists that you should consider when traveling to any new place in the world.